WilliamXZH/univ/README.md

 My proword when I was in university.
 But not included the fllows：

 - MATLAB
-- univ/Java/java_SSM/group3 this was complete in team.
+- univ/Java/java_SSM/group3 this was complete in a team.